JessebotX/web-library-hugo-theme/README.md

 # Web Library Hugo Theme

+**An example of a site using this theme:** <https://github.com/JessebotX/public-domain-web-library>

 A hugo theme for a collection of books.

-TODO: Add example site.

 ## Features
-* Perfect for a collection of books, whether it's an archive of free/public domain books or web serials
+* Generate a static website for a collection of books, whether it is an archive of free/public domain novels or you're looking to publish some web serials
-* Responsive and mobile-friendly
+* Mobile-first design: site fits on both desktop, mobile and other devices
+* Chapter pagination with keyboard shortcuts
-* Use arrow keys to flip through chapters
+  * Flip through chapters using your arrow keys
-* (WIP) Color scheme toggle for dark/light mode
+* Color scheme toggle button at the top of each page
+  * Persistent saving done with localStorage API
-* A clean sans-serif Roboto font
+* A clean sans-serif Roboto font used across the website
-* Uses FontAwesome Free icons

 ## Getting Started
 1. Go into your existing hugo site OR generate a new one